DevCycleHQ/devcycle-docs/docs/sdk/sdk-proxy/usage.md

 # SDK Configuration

+Currently only Server SDKs are supported.
+The default configuration of the proxy will start run at `localhost:8080` in HTTP TCP mode.
-Not all SDK's are configured the same way.
+Not all SDKs are configured the same way.
 Please see the SDK documentation for specific configuration instructions.
-Currently only Server SDK's are supported.
-The default configuration of the proxy will start run at `localhost:8080` in HTTP TCP mode.

 Sample configurations for each SDK verified to work with the proxy are below.